 The bullying has made me physically and emotionally ill.
-The bullying began before I was placed on a management process.
 I was repeatedly called and harassed by the principal and his administration (under his orders) while on parental leave.

 I have documented the abuse.

-I want the principal to stop his bullying.
+I wanted the principal to stop his bullying.

-I want him to stop abusing management processes.
+I wanted him to stop abusing his authority.

-I want him to stop undermining me.
+I wanted him to stop undermining me.
 I am competent.
 I do my job well.
 I was highly praised for my teaching skills before working for Education Queensland.

-I want him to stop the threats and intimidation.
+I wanted him to stop the threats and intimidation.

-The principal has made an official report that I don't care.
+The principal made an official report that I don't care.

 Nothing is further from the truth!

-Please help me get back to focusing on my job, but this was difficult as I was trying to save my career from the principal's destructive forces.
+I wanted to focus on my job, but this was difficult as I was trying to save my career from the principal's destructive forces.

 I see students with such good character every day at school.

-These students with their pure hearts and moral sense of right versus wrong are a billion times superior to this corrupt principal and yet he is supposed to be their school leader.
+Many of these students with their pure hearts and moral sense of right versus wrong are vastly superior to this corrupt principal and yet he is supposed to be their school leader.

 I need your help!